tebmed/privBench/over-privilege-reflection/README.md

 This project demonstrates a critical security concern in Android applications: over-privilege.
 It showcases how apps can inadvertently request more permissions than needed and the potential exploitation of these permissions.

+## To know before reading

+- **uses-permission** enables the application to ask Android (and so the user) to allow the application to do certain tasks.
+The end user is involved in authorising thoses permissions.
+Example : permission READ_SMS.

+- **uses-feature** enables the application to ask Android to authorize the run of some features on a hardware component.
+The user does not get involved.
+Example : the hardware component 'telephony'.
+  With its parameter `android:required`, it is possible for the application to say if this harware component is mandatory for the application to work properly.

 ## Exploitation Scenario

 Consider a vulnerable application which contains a module with two services.
 This module can reverse a string (no permission needed) and list SMS titles (requires READ_SMS permission).